SSWConsulting/SSW.Rules.Content/rules/do-you-establish-a-Lean-Agile-mindset-across-all-teams/rule.md

 related:

 ---
-You've got multiple teams working on various projects, but you notice that they're not all operating with the same level of agility.
-Some are stuck in old ways of working, leading to inefficiencies and delays.
-Establishing a Lean-Agile mindset across all teams can solve this inconsistency.
+In any bustling organization, it's common to see multiple teams working at their own pace, each with its distinct flavor of 'agility'.
+But what happens when some of those flavors are a tad outdated?
+The result: a mix of inefficiencies, delays, and missed beats.

+It's like trying to play in harmony with instruments out of tune.
+The remedy?
+Striking the right chord with a consistent Lean-Agile mindset across the board.

 <!--endintro-->